melissa-sa/melissa/examples/virtual_cluster/README.md

 ## Installing Melissa <a name="melissa"></a>

 Start a virtual cluster.
-You can share the Melissa directory with the host machine to avoid having to download and install melissa everytime you start the cluster:
+We advice you to use one the 2 following methods to ensure that your Melissa install is not lost when you reboot the virtual cluster:
+* Use a  shared  directory with the host machine:
 ```bash
 oardocker start -n 3  -v ~/path/to/melissa/on/host/machine:/home/docker/melissa
 ```
+* Use the `oardocker exec frontend ....` command  to modify the state of the frontend container.

 Connect to the frontend:
 ```bash
 oardocker connect frontend
 ```